kitschpatrol/yanki-obsidian/readme.md

 ### Existing notes are untouched

-Yanki tags the notes it's in charge of with a hidden field, so it will never touch your existing Anki notes. (_But please exercise caution until the 1.0 release..._)
+Yanki tags the notes it's in charge of with a hidden field, so it will never touch your existing Anki notes.

 ### Note name management